yairm210/Unciv/Mods.md

 These images are built (at runtime) into a single image with an 'altas', so if you see "game.atlas" and "game.png" files being generated, now you know what for

 For an example, you can refer to https://github.com/yairm210/Unciv-mod-example - just download the ExampleIncaMod and put it in a /mods folder next to the jar, run Unciv, start a new game, and you'll be able to enable the mod, which will allow to you pick Inca as a playable civilization!

+If you want to add a new civilization as a mod, you should check out https://github.com/yairm210/Unciv/wiki/Making-a-new-Civilization to see what's required, or see the example Inca mod =)